-Bombing exposes vulnerabilities of New York's subway
+Holidays in New York: How safe is the subway?

 "This is the difference maker.
 We've seen it time and again.
 When an everyday New Yorker sees something that doesn't make sense, hears something, sees a package, gets a feeling that something's wrong.
 Don't hold it yourself, tell a police officer."

-Other terror plots thwarted
+Other terrorist plots thwarted

 On Monday, Metropolitan Transportation Authority Chairman Joe Lhota told reporters the agency held a "tabletop exercise" with the NYPD last month "to coordinate our efforts" in the event of a subway bombing.